-We have a stock-based compensation plan, which is described further in Note 9 to the Financial Statements in the Company's Form 10-K as amended and filed with the Securities and Exchange Commission on April 6, 2007.
-Effective January 1, 2006, we adopted SFAS No. 123R, Share-Based Payment (SFAS No. 123R) using the modified prospective transition method.
+We have a stock-based compensation plan, which is described further in Note 9 to the Financial Statements in the Company's Annual Report on Form 10-K as amended and filed with the Securities and Exchange Commission on March 19, 2008.
+Effective January 1, 2006, we adopted Statement of Financial Accounting Standards (SFAS) No. 123R, Share-Based Payment (SFAS No. 123R) using the modified prospective transition method.
 Under this transition method, our financial statements for the periods prior to January 1, 2006 have not been restated.
 However, new awards and awards modified, repurchased or cancelled after January 1, 2006, result in compensation expense based on the fair value of the stock option as determined by the Black-Scholes option pricing model.
 We amortize share-based compensation for such awards on a straight-line basis over the related service period of the awards taking into account the effects of the employees' expected exercise and post-vesting employment termination behavior.